 And so forth.
 Timelines make it easy to organise your thoughts, and provide a quick summary for reference.
 This is an easier way to describe the situation, as opposed to writing about it essay-style.

 In addition, clarify what medical cases you can make a claim.
 For example, you usually can’t make a claim for dental care if it’s just a toothache; but you can make a claim if you’ve been in an accident, and need critical dental surgery.

 6. Ask your insurer about seeking alternative documentation

 Your insurer may require documents that you find difficult to provide.
 For example, your insurer may want a police report if you were robbed.
 However, some countries have police forces that will not issue such reports (except internally), or cannot issue a report unless they open an official investigation (which they may not be willing to do).

 Rather than arguing with local authorities, ask your insurer if alternative documentation will do.
 For example, a letter from the Singapore embassy may work in place of a police report.

 Alcohol always complicates travel insurance claims.
 Most travel insurance claim reviews will not be approved if you get injured or lose your belongings while intoxicated.
 In some cases, even drinking a single can of beer might void your claim.

 As far as possible, manage your alcohol consumption when abroad.
 While it may make for a fun night, a drunken binge may void for your travel insurance claim for any subsequent accidents.
-To be safe, also avoid alcohol before activities like skiing, hiking or diving.
+To be safe, also avoid alcohol before high-risk physical activities such as skiing, hiking, or diving.